 Currently, you are not able to wrap text around an Image Element.
-That said, there is a workaround you can use to make it look as though your text is wrapped inside your Blast!
+That said, there is a workaround you can use to make it look as though your text is wrapped inside your Blast when opening on desktop.

 How To Create the Workaround